Agencies weighing bonuses for retirees - Lagniappe Mobile

 For the Mobile County Commission, which has roughly 807 retirees including some veterans of the Mobile County Sheriff’s Office, the options in 2017 were to tack on an additional .75 percent to its ERS contribution rate from October 2018 through September 2019 or pay $418,214 in an upfront payment.

 When the issue was brought before the commission, Commissioner Jerry Carl asked if the state was contributing money to it.
-After Carl was told the state would not, commissioners agreed to to pay the lump sum in a unanimous vote July 10.
+After Carl was told the state would not, commissioners agreed to pay the lump sum in a unanimous vote July 10.

 However, because the authorizing legislation makes each agency’s participation optional, the payouts don’t have to be given at all, which Kelley said many agencies have opted to do.